 The top identity protection vendors include: LifeLock, IdentityGuard, IdentityForce and Legalshield and other services will help you identify problems and deal with them.
 When you pick one make sure it has the $1 million in insurance.
 The lower priced plans have much lower coverage.

 Some homeowner insurers have identity protection riders.
 Right now, IdentityGuard Family Plan at $24.99/mo for your entire family is the best bang for the buck for the $1 million in insurance plus identity protection.
+For individuals we recommend IdentityForce.
+Lifelock has the most features but is the most expensive also (in our case $442 more expensive for 6 adults).

 If you have a small business and/or large online presence (for instance, my work blogging and my husband's computer work), an identity protection service is almost required.